Peter Bussian

 In 2020, Bussian released a book of portraits entitled "Trans New York: Photos and Stories of Transgender New Yorkers."
 The book was published by Apollo Publishers, with a foreword by transgender activist and author Abby Stein.

+He graduated from Boulder High School.
+He received a bachelor of arts from the University of Colorado Boulder and studied film in the MFA program at Columbia University.

+He lives in New York and has twin boys.